Le puede interesar: Gender Dysphoria in Children. Summary points of the complete Declaration on this subject. American College of Pediatricians.

 Le puede interesar: Peace Publishers.
 Index T of moral, spiritual, Bible and religion materials in various formats.

-Le puede interesar: Peace Publishers.
-Index G of moral, spiritual, Bible and religion materials in various formats.
+Le puede interesar: Church of Christ.
+Index G of moral, spiritual, Bible and religious materials in various formats.
+Peace Publishers online.

 SPANISH VERSION of Gender Dysphoria in Children.
 17 Summary points.